 A week geared for young teens entering grades 7-9, involving more advanced activities and more individual choice than for younger campers.
 Activities included: Bible study, canoe/hiking trips, swimming, a cookout/campout, campfire programs, and special evening activities. $325.

-Reading Camp is a free week of camp for those entering grades 4-5 and for grades 6-7 who come recommended by their teachers and parents.
+Reading Camp is a free week for those who have completed 2nd grade, are entering grades 3-4-5-6, and who come recommended by their teachers.

 A Sunday afternoon through Wednesday afternoon camp week for younger campers (grade 1-3) where grandparents are welcome at camp.
 Our college-aged staff run the program.
 Grandparents can be a background presence with no responsibilities, just a chance to be near their grandchildren and attend meals and campfire programs with them.
-Grandparents stay in comfortable accomodations at Kempski Retreat Center. $105/grandparent 2014 Flyer
+Grandparents stay in comfortable accomodations at Kempski Retreat Center. $115/grandparent 2015 Flyer